Why should you look for Google Drive alternatives?

 Google Drive is linked to your Gmail account, which means that if you forget to sign out of your account on a public computer or your account gets hacked, your Google Drive will be easily accessible too.
 There’s a saying that applies – don’t put all of your eggs in one basket.

 There are so many Google Drive users that they’ve become targets for social engineering attacks.
 Phishing emails can masquerade as Google Drive or Gmail notifications and trick people into giving out their login details.
-If you care about your data, it’s time to choose a privacy-oriented cloud storage provider.
+If you care about your data, it’s time to choose a privacy-oriented cloud storage service provider.
+You can also check our article on Gmail alternatives.

 All apps featured in this post offer end-to-end encryption, but not all of them have zero-knowledge policies.
 When companies without zero-knowledge policies encrypt your files, they still hold the decryption keys and can read your files.
 Those with zero-knowledge policies cannot decrypt your documents as you’re the only one who has the key.
 If you lose it, your files will be lost too.

-NordLocker uses state-of-the-art encryption to encrypt the files you store locally or in the cloud.
-NordLocker will protect your data from hacking, snooping, and unauthorized access of any kind.
+NordLocker is an easy-to-use file encryption program, allowing you to store files both locally and in the cloud.
+It will protect your data from hacking, snooping, and unauthorized access of any kind.

 NordLocker uses the most advanced algorithms and ciphers: Argon2, AES256, ECC (with XChaCha20, EdDSA, and Poly1305), and other creations of modern cryptography.
 And we can’t imagine an encryption service without a zero-knowledge policy, so you’ll be the only one who knows what’s in your locker.

-Dropbox, the pioneer of cloud storage, invented block-level file transfer algorithms, which are now widely used by other cloud storage apps.
+Dropbox, the pioneer of cloud storage, is one of the most recognized Google Drive alternatives.
+It invented block-level file transfer algorithms, which are now widely used by other cloud storage apps.
 With Dropbox, you can have a local folder on your computer, which automatically syncs all your files to the cloud, or you can simply use it online.
 The first time you upload something, it will transfer the whole file, but later, only the edits will be synced.

 Dropbox is a great competitor to Google Drive.
 It’s easy to use, encrypts your data in transit and at rest, and offers two-factor authentication.
 It also has much stricter rules on who can share and edit your documents.
 However, only Dropbox Professional or Business customers can use extra features like link sharing, manual sharing permission changes, or remote file wiping.
 It’s also good to know that Dropbox runs on open-source software, meaning that anyone can look for vulnerabilities in its code.